godspeedsystems/gs-documentation/docs/microservices-framework/workflows/yaml-workflows/inbuilt-workflows.md

 The classic return statement
 :::

+Return statement, in any programming language, ends the execution of a function and returns the control to the function from where it was called.
-When the return statement is invoked, it causes the current function to exit and returns control to the function caller, effectively terminating the function's execution.
+Similarly, when the `com.gs.return` function is used, it causes the current function to exit and returns control to the calling function/workflow, effectively terminating the function's execution.

 :::note[Important]
-This function does the transformation in the same way as [com.gs.transform](#comgstransform) except that it exits from the current function.
+This function does the transformation in the same way as [com.gs.transform](#comgstransform) except that it terminates the current function's execution.
 :::

-#### Example event for return inbuilt function

 <details>
 <summary>Example event for return inbuilt function</summary>